X

 With the moderate consumption of craft beer, the risk of heart disease and type 2 diabetes might be reduced.

-Beer won’t harm you in terms of general diseases, but wine may be slightly healthier for you if your objective is to reduce weight.
+Beer won’t harm you regarding general diseases, but wine may be slightly healthier if you want to reduce weight.

 Final Thoughts

-When talking about beer styles, everything depends on the quality of the ingredients and the manufacturing process.
+When discussing beer styles, everything depends on the quality of the ingredients and the manufacturing process.

-Naturally, this also has an impact on the cost and caloric content of the beers.
+Naturally, this also impacts the cost and caloric content of the beers.